-Miroslav Šatan’s second goal of the game, a beautiful short-handed marker early in the third, broke a 1-1 tie and led Slovakia to a 3-1 victory over the Czech Republic to give his team a place in the gold-medal game tomorrow.
+Miroslav Šatan’s second goal of the game, a beautiful short-handed marker early in the third, broke a 1-1 tie and led Slovakia to a 3-1 victory over the Czech Republic to give his team a place in the Gold medal game tomorrow.

-At 37, Šatan may be in the twilight of his career, but the captain of the 2002 gold-medal team has been extraordinary this year.
+At 37, Šatan may be in the twilight of his career, but the captain of the 2002 Gold medal team has been extraordinary this year.
 Goalie Ján Laco, quickly emerging as the best goalie in the tournament, stopped 36 of 37 shots, giving the Slovaks their seventh win in a row here in Helsinki.
 The Slovaks will play Russia in the final game of the 2012 IIHF Ice Hockey World Championship.

 “Nobody expected us to even make the quarter-finals,” said Michal Handzuš.
 “We just kept together as a team.
 It’s not every year that we can get to the finals.”
-“Russia is the big favorite,” noted Andrej Sekera, “but we’re the second team standing here.
+“Russia is the big favourite,” noted Andrej Sekera, “but we’re the second team standing here.
 I guess everybody was the favourite against us, somehow we managed to deal with it.
 We’ll try again tomorrow.”

 Does that sound familiar?
 These two teams met for Gold in 2002, the Slovaks prevailing, 4-3, on Peter Bondra’s goal with 100 seconds remaining in regulation.
 The first game tomorrow will see the Czechs and Finns battle for Bronze.
 “Obviously right now it’s tough,” said Petr Nedvěd, “but tomorrow we have to come here and somehow forget about this game, which is going to be tough.
 But that’s what we have to do: prepare ourselves for the game with the Finns tomorrow.”

 Zdeno Chára, who played the last three minutes of the game, logged a game high 26:27 of ice time and was a force inside his own blue line.
 “We all know we play not just for us, but for our country,” Chára said.
 Obviously, since the tragedy that happened, we know it’s not just for us, it’s also for Pavol,” he added, in reference to the late Pavol Demitra who perished in the Yaroslavl plane crash last year.

 The only goal of the first period came as a result of a nice rush by defenceman Andrej Sekera.
 As he crossed the blue line he dished the puck off to Šatan, and his low shot to the far side went under the left pad of Jakub Kovář at 15:52.
 The Slovaks were the more impressive team as they collapsed around Laco and blocked several shots, getting their sticks in the way of other passes and limiting the pressure Laco had to face.

 The best chance for the Czechs came halfway through when Miroslav Blaťák’s quick point shot went all the way through and bounced off the post.
 While the Slovaks did a great job containing the Czechs in the first, it was the Czechs who dominated the second period.
 They were full merit for tying the score midway through.